hgschmie/pg-embedded/src/site/markdown/index.md

-# Embedded PostgreSQL for JVM
+# Embedded PostgreSQL for Java

 Start a PostgreSQL server for unit testing or local development.